-If you want to make the most of your savings, without paying tax on any of the interest you earn, then a Cash ISA could be ideal.
+If you want to make the most of your savings, and have easy access when you need it most, then a Cash ISA could be ideal.
 Cash ISAs come in various shapes and sizes, including:

 Fixed or variable rate – the rate on your Cash ISA can either be fixed or variable.
 A fixed rate means the interest rate on your Cash ISA is guaranteed for a set period.
 A variable rate means that the interest rate on your Cash ISA may change at any time.